hay-kot/scaffold/README.md

 Scaffold is a project generation tool similar to [cookiecutter](https://github.com/cookiecutter/cookiecutter) written in Go that leverages the Go template engine to generate projects from a template.
 It is designed to be used with git or the local file system with a built in "scaffold" management system for versions and templates.

-What set's Scaffold apart from projects like cookiecutter is the ability to define reusable scaffolds called `template scaffolds` within a project to help bootstrap code changes in new projects.
+What set's Scaffold apart from projects like cookiecutter is the ability to define reusable scaffolds called `template scaffolds` within a project to help bootstrap code changes in existing projects.

 You're able to use a `.scaffolds` directory within a project to define a scaffold that can generate files in multiple locations around your project.
 This is useful for generating boilerplate starter code for: